 Students who owe a repayment to financial aid funds will receive a bill from the Financial Aid Office and should make their payment to the Financial Aid Office.
 To retain eligibility for financial aid, students must do one of the following within 45 days of the date of their bill: (1) make payment in full, or (2) make satisfactory repayment arrangements.
 If the student has not repaid or made satisfactory repayment arrangement within 45 days, the overpayment will be reported to the NSLDS and referred for collection to the Department of Education.

-Students who receive North Grant and/or State Need Grant funds in the form of a financial aid disbursement and who withdraw (officially or unofficially) prior to the end of the quarter, will have the following calculation performed to determine if they owe a repayment:
+Students who receive North Grant and/or Washington College Grant funds in the form of a financial aid disbursement and who withdraw (officially or unofficially) prior to the end of the quarter, will have the following calculation performed to determine if they owe a repayment: